Welcome to our website

 Self-catering accommodation on Arran

 Traditionally a family option, self-catering has now become the choice of anyone looking for all the comforts of home and the freedom to come and go as you please.
 We offer 4 holiday properties in and around Lamlash and Whiting Bay, the most sheltered and the sunniest part of the island.

 Our selection of self-catering accommodation on Arran each has its own unique character or special features which are described briefly below with page links to the accommodation pages of the website for more detailed information.
-To enhance your experience of staying with us we provide a welcome pack with local produce and complimentary toiletries from Arran (Sense of Scotland) together with lots of information about the island including guide books and maps so you can make the most of your time on this beautiful island.
+To enhance your experience of staying with us we provide a useful range of household essentials and complimentary toiletries from Arran (Sense of Scotland) together with lots of information about the island including guide books and maps so you can make the most of your time on this beautiful island.

 Alt Ardoch House has an elevated position with stunning coastal views towards Lamlash and Holy Isle.
 All the main living rooms are beautifully furnished with all the comforts of home.
 The house is surrounded by mature gardens, popular with garden birds including some rarities and red squirrels.
 There is a lovely south-facing terrace, which is a real suntrap in the summer months.

 Alt Ardoch Cottage also offers wonderful coastal views.
 In keeping with the main house, it is a traditional Arran cottage on the outside, but fully modernised on the inside with a spacious kitchen-diner and a living room on the first floor to enjoy the views of Holy Isle.